Why should you care about having a clean WordPress database?

 Database Cleanup Story – Overloaded Tables

 Another client came to us who runs a Bitcoin and blockchain site.
-Every time he logged in to edit post or create new ones he got errors preventing him from doing anything.
+Every time he logged in to create or edit new blog posts he got errors preventing him from doing anything.

 We checked the database and discovered one table with 500x the amount of data it was supposed to have.
 This data was all being retrieved unnecessarily causing constant 502 bad gateway errors because the PHP handler and database service was being overwhelmed meaning his site literally could not function for logged in users.